USPS Reform Imperative

-The U.S. Postal Service (USPS) supports a $1.4 trillion mailing industry that employs 7.5 million people through which small and large businesses, nonprofit organizations, and consumers can transact business, advertise services and distribute products.
-In addition, approximately one-third ($6 billion worth) of communications papers produced in the U.S. are delivered through the mail system.
+The U.S. Postal Service (USPS) is a vital service relied upon by all Americans.
+The USPS supports a $1.4 trillion mailing industry that employs 7.5 million people through which small and large businesses, nonprofits and consumers send and receive products.

 Approximately 39 percent, or nearly $6.5 billion worth, of communications papers produced in the U.S. are delivered through the mail system.
 In FY2017, the USPS also delivered 5.7 billion parcels that contain paper-based packaging materials.
 AF&PA supports reform measures that allow the USPS to continue serving its mission.